-It’s a problem entrepreneurs and electricity sector veterans Dean Gowans and Regan Ryan are addressing with their energy management and control technology venture, Embrium.
+Entrepreneurs and electricity sector veterans Dean Gowans and Regan Ryan are addressing the problem with their energy management and control technology venture, Embrium.

-“If we look at the growth in EVs, it won’t be long before a majority of us have them and if they’re all plugged into the grid at the same time they’re going to wreak havoc,” Dean Gowans says.
+“If we look at the growth in EVs, it won’t be long before a majority of us have them and if they’re all plugged into the grid at the same time, they’re going to wreak havoc,” says Gowans.

 “We’re designing technology that allows them to be charged in such a way that their load is balanced, and they don’t add extra pressure on both utility and customer infrastructure.”

-Amid all this upheaval lines companies currently have a limited view of what’s going on in the low voltage (LV) network, the network the average consumer is connected to.
+Lines companies - essentially the companies distributing electricity - currently have a limited view of what’s going on in the low voltage (LV) network, the network the average consumer is connected to.
 They haven’t needed more visibility, because until now they have largely viewed the network top-down.
-But how to monitor new energy load flow and EV loads is now a hot topic for network operators, Dean says.
+But how to monitor new energy load flow and EV loads is now a hot topic for network operators, Gowans says.

 “It means we end up employing more people, so instead of having a team of four software developers we have six.
 It means we get there faster.”

-“We challenge Embrium from time to time about the fact this is where New Zealand is going to go, but there are also much larger markets overseas,” James says.
+“We challenge Embrium from time to time about the fact this is where New Zealand is going to go, but there are also much larger markets overseas,” says Muir.

 Embrium’s innovations in network monitoring are at the forefront of what’s been dubbed the ‘new energy era’.
 And one regional lines company is already so convinced that it has invested in the business.